 Why the Navigable Waters Protection Rule?

-- Because clean water is a top priority, farmers and ranchers welcomed the clarity and commonsense the Navigable Waters Protection Rule provided.
+- Because clean water is a top priority, farmers and ranchers welcomed the clarity and common sense the NWPR provided.

-- The rule did not change who oversees waterways such as lakes, rivers and perennial streams—and it ensured states could enforce their own robust environmental laws.
+- The rule did not change who oversees waterways such as lakes, rivers and many streams—and it ensured states could enforce their own robust environmental laws.